bikachuuuuuu/election_analysis/README.md

 The candidate results were:

-- Charles Casper Stockham received 23.1% of the vote.
+- Charles Casper Stockham received 23.0% of the vote.
 - Diana DeGette received 73.8% of the vote.
 - Raymon Anthony Doane received 3.1% of the vote.

 The winner of the election was:

-- Diane DeGette, who received 73.8% of the vote, with 272,892 number of votes.
+- Diane DeGette

 ## Election Audit Summary